 - Quick links

-- 1. Reporting Crashes - Collecting the Minidump File when Autodesk Error Report Window is Available
+- 1. If the Autodesk Error Report Window is Available - Reporting Crashes - Collecting the Minidump File

-- 2. Reporting Crashes, Errors, Freezes - Collecting the Minidump File if Autodesk Error Report Window is not Available
+- 2. If the Autodesk Error Report Window is not Available - Reporting Crashes, Errors, Freezes - Collecting the Minidump File

 - 3. Reporting Rendering Problems (Possible Bugs, Incorrect Rendering, Problems with Lights, Materials, etc.)

 - 5. Reporting Problems with Distributed Rendering

 If you encounter an issue and you are not able to solve it by yourself, the best idea is to contact us.
 A properly prepared report will be easier to understand for our team and will also guarantee that the problem is fixed as quickly as possible.
 A chaotic, vague description will usually bring the opposite effects - it will be hard to understand for our support team and for developers, and analyzing it will require additional time and effort.

 Here are some guidelines how to prepare error reports, and how to do it properly: